Using Amazon Aurora machine learning with Aurora PostgreSQL - Amazon Aurora

 • aws_bedrock – Schema for the Amazon Bedrock service and source of the invoke_model(aws_bedrock.invoke_model) and invoke_model_get_embeddings(aws_bedrock.invoke_model_get_embeddings) functions.

-The rds_superuser role is granted the aws_ml administrative role and is made the OWNER of these two Aurora machine learning schemas.
+The rds_superuser role is granted the aws_ml administrative role and is made the OWNER of these three Aurora machine learning schemas.
 To allow other database users to access the Aurora machine learning functions, the rds_superuser needs to grant EXECUTE privileges on the Aurora machine learning functions.
 By default, EXECUTE privileges are revoked from PUBLIC on the functions in the two Aurora machine learning schemas.

 In a multi-tenant database configuration, you can prevent tenants from accessing Aurora machine learning functions by using REVOKE USAGE on the specific Aurora machine learning schema that you want to protect.